 Tailoring Your CV Should Be Your Go-To Move

 To ensure that this doesn’t happen, you need to read the job description closely and make a note of every skill listed there.
-Our guide on how to tailor your CV could help you with this task so make sure you read it thoroughly.

 Make sure that you are concise but don’t restrict yourself to only writing single words.
 If possible expand on your skills.